Yao Chia-wen: Political career

+Yau Jia-wen's main area of research is "legal aid."
+He founded the "Legal Advice Center for Citizens" and served as the general secretary of the "Association of Comparative Law", contributing to judicial reforms and advocating for the rule of law.
+In 1975, together with Lin Yi-hsiung (林義雄), he defended Kuo Yu-hsin (郭雨新) in a lawsuit, earning the title "Guardian of Justice Outside the Party".
+In 1978, he published Maintaining and Amending the Law (護法與變法), advocating for a comprehensive election of the parliament.
+He also participated in the National Assembly election, which was suspended due to the termination of diplomatic relations between Taiwan and the United States.
+During his tenure as the chairman of the DPP in the second term, Yau passed the "Taiwan Sovereignty Independence Case" and proposed the framework for a new constitution for Taiwan in 1989.

 Yao called for the abolition of the National Assembly in his book Maintaining and Amending the Law (護法與變法) published in 1978.
 In 1979, Yao was arrested and sentenced to a 12-year prison for his involvement in the Kaohsiung Incident.
 He served in prison for seven years and became the chairperson of the Democratic Progressive Party after he was released.
 Under his chairmanship, the party adopted the "Program for the Sovereign Independence of Taiwan" (臺灣主權獨立案).
 In 1992, Yao joined the Welfare State Alliance (福利國連線) faction of the DPP founded by Frank Hsieh.
 He was elected a member of the Legislative Yuan the same year, but was not re-elected in 1995.

 In 1997, Yao started teaching at National Tsing Hua University as an associate professor.
 He worked as a lawyer again in 1999, as he ran unsuccessfully for legislator again in 1998.
 President Chen Shui-bian appointed Yao as one of his Senior Advisors in 2000.
 Two years later, he was appointed as the President of the Examination Yuan.
 After a contentious but successful confirmation, media coverage focused heavily on alleged extramarital affairs.

 Yao was replaced by the Ma Ying-jeou government in 2008 after Chen Shui-bian's administration left office.
 Yao was named a senior adviser to Tsai Ing-wen in October 2016.